Commercial management: In public sector

 Commercial managers in the public sector are primarily responsible for managing contracts and procurement, optimizing the use of resources, maintaining supplier relationships, and overseeing the commercial aspects of the organization's projects.

 Within the UK government, civil service competency includes the ability to "[achieve] commercial outcomes".
 An "uplift in commercial and contract management capabilities" among staff in government and the wider public sector engaged in project and programme delivery has been seen as an important efficiency goal.
 A "Contract Management Capability Programme" was initiated in 2018 to secure training, development and accreditation in contract management, including the commercial elements of delivering government programmes.

 Structure

-As mentioned, commercial administration serves as the backbone of any organization's commercial operation and strategic framework.
-It is the management of all processes related to buying and selling products, aiming to create, ensure and sustain profitability.
-As such, this process consists of a wide range of activities, including:
+Commercial management is the management of all processes related to purchasing and sales activities drawing upon the integrated application of knowledge from disciplines such as management, economics, finance, marketing and supply chain.
+Its primary objective is to create, ensure and sustain profitability and long-term commercial value.
+As such, the field encompasses a wide range of interconnected activities, including: